raahatg21/Creating-Artistic-Images/README.md

   The repository uses **Neural Style Transfer**.
 It takes as input two images: *content image* (the main input image), and *style image* (the filter).
 It then creates a third image using high level features (contents) of the content image and lower level features (styles) of the style image.

   The detailed workflow is explained in **style_transfer.ipynb**.
-An in-depth analysis of the results and comparision with the Prisma app is also shown in **results** folder.
+An in-depth analysis of the results and comparision with the Prisma app is also shown in **images** folder.

   Summary of results is as follows: